VeldEnDuin/VeldEnDuin.github.io/en/jubileumboek.md

 preview:
     title: Anniversary book
     text:
-        - 50 years Veld & Duin in book form:
+        - 50 years Veld & Duin in book form
         - 90 pages of history of the camping and Bredene, interviews, an evolution of the works and tons of photos of our campers and all the festivities.

 images: